132nd-vWing/ATRM_Brief/Pages/Exgreenshield.md

 ## Tasking
 ### Tasking 1:
 AR mission in Killbox NELSON to locate and destroy enemy rocket artillery (GRAD), enemy artillery, enemy logistical support units.
-If multiple flights are tasked with AR, senior FL (most flight hours) assume role as mission commander (or SCAR of multiple flights).
+If multiple flights are tasked with AR, a volunteer FL (or most experienced FL if no volunteers) assume role as mission commander.
-Senior FL coordinate with SEAD flights in support as required.
+Mission Commander coordinate with SEAD flights in support as required.
+If multiple AR flights are availeble, Mission Commander can change role from AR to SCAR.

 Target priority:
 1. Rocket artillery.